A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure

-1. Weigh approximately 0.2 g of the limestone sample into a crucible.
+1. Weigh approximately 0.2 g of the limestone sample to the nearest 0.0001 g using an analytical balance.
+Record this mass.

-2. Add 10 mL of 6 M HCl to the crucible and stir.
+2. Add 10 mL of 6 M HCl to the crucible containing the limestone sample and stir gently until the reaction is complete and the solution is clear.
+This dissolves the calcium carbonate.

-5. Add NH4OH dropwise until the solution is slightly alkaline to litmus paper.
+5. Add NH4OH dropwise, stirring constantly, until the solution is slightly alkaline to litmus paper.
+A white precipitate of calcium oxalate (CaC2O4) will form.

-6. Heat the crucible and its contents on a hot plate until the precipitate settles.
+6. Heat the crucible gently on a hot plate for a few minutes to coagulate the precipitate.

 Calculations

-The percentage of calcium in the limestone sample can be calculated using the following formula:
+The percentage of calcium in the limestone sample can be calculated using the following steps:

 Significance

-This experiment demonstrates the basic principles of gravimetric analysis, which is a technique used to determine the concentration of an analyte in a sample by weighing the precipitate formed by the reaction of the analyte with a known reagent.
+This experiment demonstrates the basic principles of gravimetric analysis, a quantitative technique used to determine the concentration of an analyte (in this case, calcium) in a sample by carefully weighing the precipitate formed by a specific chemical reaction.
+It highlights the importance of precise weighing, quantitative precipitation, and proper handling of precipitates in analytical chemistry.

 Share on: